 Exciting things to do in Ho Chi Minh City, the most vibrant city in Vietnam

 The economic backbone of Vietnam and the nation’s largest metropolis, Ho Chi Minh is one of the most favorite places for party lovers.
 This is home to a number of fancy restaurants, rooftop and sky bars, sparkle shopping malls in all different styles.
-Beside the modern breath, travelers also can find great centrally-located museums, French buildings hiding interestingly historical stories and a vintage touch from many boutique cafeterias or souvenir shops.
+Besides the modern breath, travelers also can find great centrally-located museums, French buildings hiding interestingly historical stories and a vintage touch from many boutique cafeterias or souvenir shops.

 So what is your “must-do” list in while you are in this miracle city?